gp-rank13/gp-image-viewer/README.md

 > GPImageViewer_DisplayImage(GigPerformerDocumentsFolder()+"Images/"+ImageFilePaths[index])
 ```
 // Modified version of the Radio Button script that allows you to list the file names only.
 It requires all images to be stored in your main Gig Performer folder and an 'Images' subfolder.
-Windows users will need to change the forward slash to backslash: "Images\".
+Windows users will need to change the forward slash to double backslash: "Images\\".

 Var
    ImageButton1,ImageButton2,ImageButton3,ImageButton4,ImageButton5 : Widget